DebajitDeka/amazon-chime-sdk-js/README.md

 await meetingSession.audioVideo.chooseVideoInputDevice(null);
 ```

-**Use case 4.** Add a device change observer to receive the updated device list.
+**Use case.** Add a device change observer to receive the updated device list.
 For example, when you pair Bluetooth headsets with your computer, `audioInputsChanged` and `audioOutputsChanged` are called
 with the device list including headsets.